Evaluating the Impact of AI on Law

 Neil Sahota, an IBM Master Inventor, United Nations Emerging Technology Advisor, and a Professor at UC Irvine is the AI expert who understands how and why we need to stop being concerned that artificial intelligence will take over our world.
 With over 20 years of business experience, Neil inspires clients and business partners to foster innovation and develop next generation products and solutions – all powered by AI.

 Law firms are not immune to this global transformation.
-However, resistance still abounds with many law firms whose attorneys still find data as something to be avoided.
-With an evidence on burden of proof, evidence and analysis, one would think AI would be readily adopted; sadly, it is not the case with most firms.
+However, resistance still abounds with some law firms which still find data as something to be avoided, usually because they are unclear on where the value actually is.
+With an evidence on burden of proof, evidence and analysis, AI adoption could be a powerful asset for most firms.
 The time is now to join the practice of law with the business of delivering legal services.
 Data can be turned into information which then provide insights.
 This is what clients are seeking from their counsels today.

 Examples of the practical usea of AI that the competition is already successfully using include: